geoelectric/moz-perf-analysis/README.md

 to charting.

 Because the names are reused for chart labels, as written, it's best if they don't include directories and refer to files in the current directory when executed.
+If the names include parts separated by dashes (ex: 2.0-2014-10-31-1.json) only the first part (2.0) will be used for chart labels.

-Both can also be imported in iPython and used interactively. make_comparison_charts.compare() is particularly useful with matplotlib inline.
+crunch_perf_results.py and make_comparison_charts.py can also be imported in iPython and used interactively. make_comparison_charts.compare() is particularly useful with matplotlib inline.

 ## Notes